kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  44.md

 restrictive permissions.
 How can this be achieved?**

-- [ ] This cannot be changed as IAM roles can only be linked to container instances
+- [ ] :  This cannot be changed as IAM roles can only be linked to container instances

-- [x] This can be achieved using IAM roles for tasks, and splitting the containers according to the permissions required to
+- [x] :  This can be achieved using IAM roles for tasks, and splitting the containers according to the permissions required to

 different task definition profiles

-- [ ] This can be achieved by configuring a resource-based policy for each application
+- [ ] :  This can be achieved by configuring a resource-based policy for each application

-- [ ] This can only be achieved using the Fargate launch type
+- [ ] :  This can only be achieved using the Fargate launch type

-*
+*----

+- #amazon_ecs_containers #more_granular_permissions #container_instances #iam_roles #containerized_applications
 - hasExplain:: [[explanation_Question  44.md]]